glandfried/TrueSkillThroughTime.R/README.md

 ## Install

-To install the package from github you need to use `devtools`
+To install the package from CRAN

-    install.packages(devtools)
+    install.packages("TrueSkillThroughTime")

 Then just

-	devtools::install_github("glandfried/TrueSkillThroughTime.R")

-Finally, you can use it

 	library(TrueSkillThroughTime)